SiliconStudio/xenko/README.md

 ![Xenko](https://xenko.com/images/external/xenko-logo-side.png)
 =======

-Welcome the Xenko source code repository!
+Welcome to the Xenko source code repository!

-Xenko is an open-source C#-implemented game engine for realistic and VR rendering.
+Xenko is an open-source C# game engine for realistic rendering and VR.
-The engine is highly modular and aims at giving game markers more flexibility in their development.
+The engine is highly modular and aims at giving game makers more flexibility in their development.
-Xenko comes with an editor that allow you create and manage the content of your games or applications in a visual and intuite way.
+Xenko comes with an editor that allows you create and manage the content of your games or applications in a visual and intuitive way.

 ![Xenko Editor](https://xenko.com/images/external/script-editor.png)